History of Japan: Kofun period (c. 250–538)

 During the subsequent Kofun period, Japan gradually unified under a single territory.
-The symbol of the growing power of Japan's new leaders was the kofun burial mounds they constructed from around 250 CE onwards.
-Many were of massive scales, such as the Daisenryō Kofun, a 486 m-long keyhole-shaped burial mound that took huge teams of laborers fifteen years to complete.
+The symbol of the growing power of Japan's new leaders was the kofun burial mounds they constructed from around 250 AD onwards.
+Many were of massive scale, such as the Daisenryō Kofun, a 486 m-long keyhole-shaped burial mound that took huge teams of laborers fifteen years to complete.
 It is commonly accepted that the tomb was built for Emperor Nintoku.
 The kofun were often surrounded by and filled with numerous haniwa clay sculptures, often in the shape of warriors and horses.

+Yamato period (c.
+250 - 710)

 The center of the unified state was Yamato in the Kinai region of central Japan.
-The rulers of the Yamato state were a hereditary line of emperors who still reign as the world's longest dynasty.
+The rulers of Yamato state were a hereditary line of emperors who still reign as the world's longest dynasty.
 The rulers of the Yamato extended their power across Japan through military conquest, but their preferred method of expansion was to convince local leaders to accept their authority in exchange for positions of influence in the government.
 Many of the powerful local clans who joined the Yamato state became known as the uji.

 These leaders sought and received formal diplomatic recognition from China, and Chinese accounts record five successive such leaders as the Five kings of Wa.
 Craftsmen and scholars from China and the Three Kingdoms of Korea played an important role in transmitting continental technologies and administrative skills to Japan during this period.

 Historians agree that there was a big struggle between the Yamato federation and the Izumo Federation centuries before written records.